 2. Update PS5 Software

-If a PS5 system software update is required, you’ll see an update notification.
-However, if there no proper notification appears, try checking the system software update manually by following the steps below.
+You’ll see an update notification if a PS5 system software update is required.
+However, if no proper notification appears, check the system software update manually by following the steps below.
 To do so:

 - Go to Settings from the PS5 home screen.